Three-dimensional maps and subgroup growth: Acknowledgements

-The authors gratefully acknowledge the support received from the University of Neuch\^atel Overhead grant no. 12.8/U.01851.
-The first author was also supported by Professorship FN PP00P2-144681/1, and the second author by Professorship FN PP00P2-170560.
-The authors greatly appreciate the fruitful discussions with the On-line Encyclopedia of Integer Sequences -- OEIS community, who helped identify integer sequences in this manuscript and improve its exposition.
-Last but not least, the authors thank the anonymous referees whose careful reading and thoughtful comments lead to a substantial improvement of the paper. \end{small}
+The authors gratefully acknowledge the support received from the University of Neuch\^atel Overhead grant no.~12.8/U.01851.
+R.B. and A.K. were also supported by FN~PP00P2-144681/1, and L.C. was supported by FN~PP00P2-170560 projects of the Swiss National Science Foundation.
+The authors greatly appreciate the fruitful discussions with the On-line Encyclopaedia of Integer Sequences -- OEIS community, who helped identify integer sequences in this manuscript and improve its exposition.
+The computations were performed using the ``Cervino'' computational cluster of the Computer Science Department at the University of Neuch\^atel. \end{small}